MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 # Awesome Trustworthy Deep Learning [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 The deployment of deep learning in real-world systems calls for a set of complementary technologies that will ensure that deep learning is trustworthy.
-The list covers different topics in emerging research areas including but not limited to out-of-distribution generalization. adversarial examples, backdoor attack, model inversion attack, machine unlearning, etc.
+The list covers different topics in emerging research areas including but not limited to out-of-distribution generalization, adversarial examples, backdoor attack, model inversion attack, machine unlearning, etc.

 ## Table of Contents